outaagunga/documentation/strategy-forex.md

 Price is considered to be “walking” a band when:

-* At least K consecutive closes (allowing 1 bar exception) within X × ATR of the SD1 band (e.g., K = 3, X = 0.3), where price may touch the middle band once during the walk without resetting the counter
+* At least K consecutive closes (allowing 1 bar exception) within X × ATR of the SD1 band, provided price has not already closed beyond SD2 more than once during the walk
-* Price does **not** mean-revert back to the middle band
+* Price does **not** mean-revert back to the middle band for more than one consecutive close
 * The middle band slopes in the direction of price

 ## **Directional Trade Rules (Hard Filters)**